Learning Logical Rules using Minimum Message Length: Algorithms

 \subsubsection{Herbrand Base Calculations}

 For efficiency, in the \textsc{RandomLearner} experiments, the Herbrand Base is calculated once from the original trial and reused for any trial variation (altering training example size, noise level, or example balance).
-In the \textsc{ApproxLearner} experiments (\textbf{Q6} below), however, the Herbrand Base is recalculated for all trials.
-The Herbrand Base is used to calculate the generality predicate priors and the set of possible example literals, which are all literals in the Herbrand Base that contain the example relation.
+In the \textsc{ApproxLearner} experiments (\textbf{Q5} below), however, the Herbrand Base is recalculated for all trials.